vistorian/vistorian.github.io/courses.md

 [Key Information](#key-information) | [Info Session](#info-session) | [Registeration](#registeration) | [Course Schedule](#course-schedule) | [Who are we?](#who-are-we)| [Slack Channel](#slack-channel) | [FAQs](#faqs)

-**The University of Edinburgh is running a **free 5-week ** online course that teaches the basics of exploring temporal, geographical, and multivariate network data (e.g., social networks) through interactive visualizations in [The Vistorian](https://vistorian.github.io).
-This course will not assist you only in your visual network exploration but also in your network data prepration.
+**The University of Edinburgh is running a _free 5-weeks_ online course that teaches the basics of exploring temporal, geographical, and multivariate network data (e.g., social networks) through interactive visualizations in [The Vistorian](https://vistorian.github.io).
+This course will not assist you only in your visual network exploration but also in your network data prepration.**

-The Vistorian provides a set of four dedicated visualizations for network visualizations: the node-link diagram, adjacency matrix, timeline, and map.
+**The Vistorian provides a set of four dedicated visualizations for network visualizations: the node-link diagram, adjacency matrix, timeline, and map.
 Each visualization provides a complementary view of your network data.**

 _Exploratory network analysis_ is suitable for _participants working or planning to work with qualitative, quantitative, or mixed-methods research, at any stage of their research process._ This course provides a hands-on overview of exploratory network analysis techniques including interactive data visualizations with The Vistorian.